trandat1001/scrap_stock_info/README.md

 # Crawl Stock Info from Site:http://cafef.vn/

-The purpose of this tool is going to get stock information from site http://cafef.vn/.<br/> User must input four information at file config.xls, run and get result in CSV file.<br/>
+The purpose of this tool is going to get stock information from site http://cafef.vn/.<br/> User must input four information at file config.xls, run and get result CSV file at data folder<br/>
 The information are:
 1. Stock Code
 2. Url that list information of stock code